 To enter this competition, you must:

 * JVA membership is free.
-For details, please visit the JVA membership page HERE.
-The application form is available through the link at the bottom of the page.
+For details and to download an application form, please visit the JVA membership page HERE.

 ** The JVA defines ‘early-career researchers’ as PhD students and postdoctoral scientists within five years of the award of their PhD or within eight years of their primary medical degree (exclusive of significant career breaks).